CBshmear/Balrogs-wrath/README.md

 This page contains some links to other projects I have deployed.
 Previously, I had no place to group and display my works.
 I wanted to remedy this.
 Quite frankly, it taught me alot about CSS styling.
 The capabilities of CSS are impressive to say the least.
 Long story short, this repository functions as a placeholder for my current and future works.

+## Issues Faced

+The links' background images kept blocking the hover effect I attempted to add. remedied this by varying the opacity of certain elements.
+The webpage was not responsive to viewing on smaller devices.
+I used media queries to remedy this.

 ## Link to deployed product

 https://cbshmear.github.io/Balrogs-wrath/